edurant/edurant.github.io/advising/ceElectiveRules.md

 * EE1000, for students who took it during their initial term of enrollment.
 * Includes anything listed above, plus most sophomore level classes from other majors that aren't significantly duplicative of CE content, even if they don't count as a program elective.
 * UGR498x I-II, without III, consists of 3 credits and meets one of these electives.
 This combination does not meet a CE technical elective.
-* MA120 can be used by students who are advised to take it per CE faculty decision on 2018-04-12.
+* MA120 can be used by students who were required to take it prior to entry to calculus.

 This page was last updated on {{page.date}}.